LeMonADE-project/LeMonADE/README.md

     make install #only if you want to install the software after build
 ````

-* The options -DINSTALLDIR_LEMONADE and -DBUILDDIR for the configure script are
+* The options `-DINSTALLDIR_LEMONADE` and `-DBUILDDIR` for the configure script are
   optional.
-The build directory defaults to ./build, the install directory defaults
+The build directory defaults to `./build`, the install directory defaults
-  to /usr/local/ .
-The same goes for the option -DINSTALLDIR_LEMONADE when invoking
+  to `/usr/local/` .
+The same goes for the option `-DINSTALLDIR_LEMONADE` when invoking
   cmake (the second compilation and installation way).
-* When installing using 'make install', the library is installed to
+* When installing using `make install`, the library is installed to
-  /given/installation/path/lib/LeMonADE/, or if no path was specified to
+  `/given/installation/path/lib/LeMonADE/`, or if no path was specified to
-  /usr/local/lib/LeMonADE/.
+  `/usr/local/lib/LeMonADE/`.
 Similar for the header files, which go to
-  /given/installation/path/include/LeMonADE/ or /usr/local/include/LeMonADE/.
+  `/given/installation/path/include/LeMonADE/` or `/usr/local/include/LeMonADE/`.
 * For uninstalling simply remove the files created in the installation step.
-* If you do not specify the install directory, and the default /usr/local/ is used,
+* If you do not specify the install directory, and the default `/usr/local/` is used,
   you need root access when installing.
 In this case

 ````sh